MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 The provisioning tools and payload are provided in [Windows Insider Preview WDK](https://www.microsoft.com/software-download/windowsinsiderpreviewWDK) version 22557 and above.

 Use of the EnableUefiSbTest tool is optional, and the Microsoft test keys can be manually provisioned.
-The Microsoft test key must be included in the Secure Boot database (DB) and the Secure Boot Configuration Policy (SBCP) to enable trust for the pre-production driver signer is Microsoft test signed.
+The Microsoft test key must be included in the Secure Boot database (DB) and the Secure Boot Configuration Policy (SBCP) to enable trust for the pre-production WHQL/WHCP driver signature.

 > [!NOTE]
 > When provisioning any of the Secure Boot databases, never production sign a payload with the Microsoft test keys inside.